Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Proving the

-By subdividing $S$ at $f^\inv(\VT)$, we may assume that $f$ is a simplicial map, thus taking edges of $S$ to edges of~$T$.
-It follows that every map in every foldable factorization of $f$ is simplicial, hence the restriction of each such map to every subcomplex is simplicial.
-We use this fact silently in what follows.
+Subdividing $S$ at $f^\inv(\VT)$, we may assume $f$ is a simplicial map, taking edges of $S$ to edges of~$T$, so every map in every foldable factorization of $f$ is simplicial, and the restriction of each such map to every subcomplex is simplicial.
+We use this silently in what follows.